-Positive teacher-student interactions improve student engagement since students who value and respect their teachers are more inclined to work hard to meet the standards they have set for themselves.
+Positive teacher-student interactions, as well as good primary school tutoring, improve student engagement since students who value and respect their teachers are more inclined to work hard to meet the standards they have set for themselves.

 These expectations are often only met by actively engaging in and interacting with the material covered in class.
 Engaging the pupils in the lectures ensures they fully understand the presented content.
 This implies that the main concepts being imparted are more likely to be remembered later since pupils tend to recall topics to which they give a lot of thought.